 All our adults are well trained family pets and we hope you also choose ongoing training for your puppy.
 Please DO NOT go with a pet store training class.
 Look on AKC website on trainers in your local area or contact the Giant Schnauzer breed club to see what training is available in your area.

 A young puppy is naturally submissive.
 Some may have a shy personality and others are more sociable or even dominate but in general an 8 week old puppy will submit to a strong dominate authority.
 If your puppy is playfully chewing on your hand and wrestling with you and tugging on your clothes or chasing you or your children around they are not aggressive but doing what pups naturally do in the pack to test each others boundaries. if your pup is doing this you need to be quick and firm in teaching him his place and not allowing him to test you.
 It is very important to get any puppy into training classes asap so u can be taught the correct way to train your pet.
 Behavior of a dog is 90% trained and 10% genetic so if the puppy is trained properly it should have a good personality and be a very social dog as an adult.
 Many people who end up having an aggressive dog did not know that they were training their puppy to be aggressive.
 An example is allowing your puppy to chew on your hand and play tug-of-war with your clothing.
 Also allowing your puppy to chaise you around and tug at your clothes.
 This actually teaches your puppy to put his teeth on you and it teaches him it is okay to put his teeth on anything and dominate anything he wishes and also to dominate you by wrestling with you like you are a litter mate.
 An aggressive dog and fearful dog is not a happy dog, a submissive dog is a happy dog.
 Many people make the mistake of teaching their dog that he or she is their baby or family member and not being submissive.
 Do not put a human personality or position on your pet.
 A dog’s feelings are much different than humans.
 Your dog is not human it is not a baby it is an animal that needs to be taught to be submissive.
 If you do not teach your dog to be submissive it will naturally start being dominated so that he can control the situation and not be fearful of the situation.
 If your dog is acting aggressive or dominant to anyone around you or any animal around you in your presence then you are not dominant over your dog.
 Your dog should look to you on how to react to any situation; this is a calm submissive dog.
 When looking for a training class make sure you find one where the person who is training actually has a good reputation.
 Please do not take your dog to a pet store where trainers are getting paid minimum wage to train you how to train your dog.
 You want a trainer that has been doing it for years and has many good references.
-Remember training classes are two train the owner how to train the dog at home.
+Remember training classes are to train the owner how to train the dog at home.
 You can spend hundreds of dollars on training your dog and your dog may never be trained because you are not showing your dog the correct way to act at home or you are not being persistent in your discipline and training method.
-I cannot stand it when I hear people that say they are starting to take their dog to training classes at 4 or even 6 months old because it has started having a bad habit or being aggressive!
+I cannot stand it when I hear people that say they are starting to take their dog to training classes at 6 months or even a year old because it has started having a bad habit or being aggressive!
 It is up to you to start the training and socializing as soon as u get your puppy, not wait until you have a dog that has learned bad habits!!!
-Just like your child knows the negative consequences that comes from a certain action your puppy should also know that negative consequences come from their negative actions such as a puppy that cries while in his crate knows that you’re going to turn your back on it and not pay attention to it or an 8 week old pup knows if it play bites on your skin it’s going to get flicked in the nose.
+Just like your child knows the negative consequences that come from a certain action your puppy should also know that negative consequences come from their negative actions such as a puppy that cries while in his crate knows that you’re going to turn your back on it and not pay attention to it or an 8 week old pup knows if it play bites on your skin it’s going to get flicked in the nose.
 Dogs are animals of habit just like humans and they learn from repetitive behavior so if you allow your dog to repeatedly growl, bark, or nip at you and get away with it then it will learn that behavior but if you are pro-actively teaching before the dog even gets to the point of growling / nipping behavior then it will learn not to do that behavior.
 Some giants are naturally dominant when it comes to other pets at feeding time.
 So if you have another dog that is also dominant you may need to feed them separately.